mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 By clicking and holding, you can influence how curvy a line draw with the path tool is going to be.
 Letting go of the mouse button confirms the action, and then you’re free to draw the next point.

 .. image:: /images/en/flat-coloring/Krita_filling_lineart8.png
-    :alt: filling color in lineart using path tool
+    :alt: filling color in line art using path tool

 You can also erase with a geometric tool.
 Just press :kbd:`E` or the eraser button.